 “Before it was a lot of searching yourself, having to keep scrolling to look for the information and drill down to what the member was looking for,” said Bianca, a UnitedHealthcare customer care advocate.
 “With AVA, it's allowed me to eliminate the research part of it and just take the member's feedback and be more engaged.”

 Bianca can streamline the process, thanks to a virtual assistant powered by artificial intelligence (AI) technology.
 Agent Virtual Assistant, also known as AVA, is a chatbot capability created by Optum that has been rolled out nationwide to help improve the customer service experience, enabling UnitedHealthcare advocates to provide members with more information about their benefits and answer questions faster.

-“Behind the scenes, AVA is pulling data in for each specific member that calls in,” said Stephen Packen, senior product analyst for digital marketing capability at UnitedHealthcare.
-“What’s excellent is that the agent is not having to navigate through multiple systems to pull the data, AVA is doing that for them.”
+“Behind the scenes, AVA is pulling data in for each specific member who calls, everything from previous claims to resources that may be able to support the individual’s path toward health,” said Nia’be Mitchell, vice president of member experience and implementation at UnitedHealthcare.
+“What’s excellent is that the advocate is not having to navigate through multiple systems to pull the data.
+AVA is doing that for them.”

 Using the virtual-assistant capability, AVA can supply answers to basic questions in just seconds.
 Advocates can also use the information provided by AVA to recommend available wellness programs or suggest cost-saving measures, such as virtual care for common medical issues.

 “If a member says, ‘Oh, I just think I might have pink eye,’ that’s something where you could use a virtual visit,” Bianca said.
 “The member may not have utilized that before, and they might have otherwise gone to their doctor's office and possibly paid a higher copay.”